UNICEF Representative in Zimbabwe presents credentials

-He also informed that UNICEF Zimbabwe was in the process of developing a new Country Programme which will guide programming from 2022 to 2026 and count on the continuing engagement of the Government and Development Partners in this process.
+He also informed that UNICEF Zimbabwe was developing a new Country Programme which will guide programming from 2022 to 2026 and count on the continuing engagement of the Government and Development Partners in this process.

 “The new country programme will aim at sustaining gains achieved and improve on areas of health, education, nutrition, WASH, child protection, HIV/AIDS and adolescent development.
 It will also support the Government’s devolution agenda through public finance analysis and management, social policy and social protection, ” Dr Oyewale.

-The Representative commended the Government of Zimbabwe on its COVID-19 response, which has seen the country successfully containing the COVID-19 situation as well as launching the free National Vaccination Programme.
+The Representative commended the Government of Zimbabwe on its COVID-19 response, which has seen the country successfully contain the COVID-19 situation and launch the free National Vaccination Programme.
 He however encouraged the country to guard against complacency.

-Dr. Oyewale holds Doctor of Literature and Philosophy (Dlitt Et Phil) in Health Studies from the University of Pretoria, a Master of Public Health from the University of South Africa and Bachelor of Medicine and Bachelor of Surgery Degree from the College of Medicine, University of Lagos in Nigeria.
+Dr Oyewale holds a Doctor of Literature and Philosophy (Dlitt Et Phil) in Health Studies from the University of Pretoria, a Master of Public Health from the University of South Africa and a Bachelor of Medicine and Bachelor of Surgery Degree from the College of Medicine, the University of Lagos in Nigeria.